 - Abnormalities of brain chemicals and nerve pathways

 If you are experiencing headaches and migraines, do not let it interfere with your quality of life, come to Smart Choice Medical Clinic for treatment you can trust.
 Our kind and compassionate professionals are experienced in treating migraines and headaches, and can help you find relief when you need it most.
-Call us today at (903) 270-3880 to book an appointment, or visit our clinic conveniently located at 3347 Old Jacksonville Rd, Tyler, TX 75701.
-Our office is open five days a week: Monday to Friday from 8:00 AM to 5:00 PM.
-We are also open two Saturdays a month from 9 AM to 1 PM.
+Call us today to book an appointment, or visit our clinic conveniently located at 3347 Old Jacksonville Rd, Tyler, TX 75701.
+Our office is open five days a week: Monday to Thursday from 8:00 AM to 5:00 PM, Friday from 9:00am to 5:00pm.
+We are also open second Saturday of the month from 9 AM to 1 PM.
 We serve patients from Tyler TX, Bullard TX, Troup TX, Jacksonville TX, Dogwood City TX, Whitehouse TX, Flint TX, and Gresham TX.
 Looking forward to serve you!